aseriousbiz/abbot-docs-new/src/articles/playbooks/guides/sharing-usage-report.md

 <img src="/public/images/articles/playbooks.guides.sharing-usage-report/add-trigger-panel.png">

 Click on the Schedule trigger to choose and configure it.
-In the screenshot below we're sticking with the defaults to run this daily at midnight in my timezone.
+In the screenshot below we're sticking with the defaults to run this daily at noon in my timezone.

 <img src="/public/images/articles/playbooks.guides.sharing-usage-report/configure-schedule.png">